 The university's flexible spending account (FSA) administrator is Chard, Snyder & Associates (Chard, Snyder).

 The Chard, Snyder website is located at: www.chard-snyder.com

-For 2013, the maximum annual employee contribution limit for a Health Care Flexible Spending Account (FSA) is $2,500 due to health care reform law.
+The maximum annual employee contribution limit for a Health Care Flexible Spending Account (FSA) is $2,500.
 If you waive health insurance and have your university waiver contribution allocated to a health care flexible spending account, this does not affect the $2500 annual limit.

 PLEASE NOTE: It is standard for Chard Snyder to seek substantiation for a Benny Card transaction to ensure that a participant is compliant with the IRS regulations that govern flexible spending accounts.
 When Chard Snyder sees the swipe of your Benny card at the point of service, they just see an amount, a transaction date and the provider's name.
 They do not see the type of service or the patient's name.
 Some services that may be charged to the Benny card may not be allowable services (for example, cosmetic services).
 They then ask the participant for an itemized statement of services.
 You have 70 days to provide this supporting documentation to Chard Snyder.
 They send 3 notice letters asking for the documentation and if they do not receive within 70 days, they will block the Benny card for use while they obtain the information.

 The Claims Submission Grace Period after an employee terminates employment (or loses eligibility to participate in the Plan) is the time during which the employee can submit claims for expenses incurred while the employee remained a participant.
 The Claim Submission Grace Period begins on the employee's termination and ends 90 days after the date of termination.

 If you are covered under a health savings account (HSA) elsewhere and are interested in a limited health FSA, please contact your Benefits Counselor.